ChitwandeepKaur/Calculator_Js/README.md

 4. <em><strong>Dice Game</strong></em> -
   A fun webApp made using HTML, CSS and Javascript that creates a brand new set of dies every time the user refreshes the page and announces the winner for you.

+5. <em><strong>Simon Game Challenge</strong></em> -
+  This game is a simple project made using HTML, CSS, jQuery and Javascript.
+You can press any key to start the game and it will show you a tile to click on.
+As you go on from   level to level, the patterns get more complicated!
+If you fail, the game stops and you can press any key to restart the game.